|

 Hi Friends!

 We know it’s been a minute, but wanted to give an update on Scout, one of our Hurricane Milton pups….you may remember he came in with a leg injury, that we found out was actually a pelvic injury also, and he spent a couple of months going back and forth to the vet, on crate rest, therapy sessions, sometimes weekly rechecks in order to help him heal and for us to save his leg.
 The good news is that we were able to save his leg!
 The bad news was that as his pelvic fracture healed, it healed “awkwardly” and began to cut off blood flow on one of the vessels in his leg.
 It became an urgent situation that required immediate FHO surgery.
 We had to decide pretty quickly on the surgery and didn’t have time to try and post to fundraise in advance, so here we are, playing a little catch-up, per se.
-BUT the upside to that is that we can tell you that Scout came through the surgery splendidly and is expected to make a full recovery and will soon be on his way to being a happy, healthy and most importantly - pain-free puppy!
-He has some more rehab to go before he is ready for adoption though, he’s not quite ready for inquiries yet (thank you for being respectful of that!).
+BUT the upside to that is that we can tell you that Scout came through the surgery splendidly and is expected to make a full recovery and is on his way to being a happy, healthy and most importantly - pain-free puppy!
 Scout is truly the happiest, snuggliest pup who doesn’t meet a stranger and has been wagging his tail through all of this ~ there is no question in any of our minds that Scout was “worth it”.
 If only we all could have the resilience and optimism he exudes!!!

 If you can lend Scout a helping paw to help with his surgical costs, we would all be so appreciative.
 You can donate using the link right here, or any of them on our website.
 Thank you all so so much for all your support, likes on socials, shares and helping paws for all of our FLDR puppers!